When it comes to the very best things to do in Hobart – Australia’s most southern capital city – there is so much on offer!

 If you’re planning a trip to Hobart around this time, book your travel and especially accommodation well in advance!

-15. Taste of Tasmania / Sydney to Hobart Yacht Race
+15. Taste of Summer / Sydney to Hobart Yacht Race

-Australia’s biggest and longest running food festival, Taste of Tasmania is a free community event that draws crowds from around Australia to enjoy live music, great food and stunning waterfront views – and even the chance to watch the culmination of the Sydney to Hobart yacht race!
+The famous Taste of Tasmania might have changed its name to the Taste of Summer, but is still a huge community event that draws crowds from around Australia to enjoy live music, great food and stunning waterfront views – and even the chance to watch the culmination of the Sydney to Hobart yacht race!
 If you’re wondering what is there to do in Hobart, summer festivals don’t get much better than this.

-The festival was started in 1988, with the intention of ensuring the crews finishing the Sydney to Hobart yacht race had a reason to stick around and celebrate their arrival in Hobart.
-Run by the city of Hobart, it’s now the largest festival of its kind anywhere in Australia.
+The festival was started in 1988, with the intention of ensuring the crews finishing the Sydney to Hobart yacht race had a reason to stick around and celebrate their arrival in Hobart, and it is now the largest festival of its kind anywhere in Australia.

 Every year the yacht racing crews leave Sydney Harbour on Boxing Day, race more than 630 nautical miles, and arrive in Hobart a few days later just before new year, which is when the Taste Festival is held.